celestiaorg/private-blockspace-proxy/README.md

 The PDA proxy depends on a connection to:

-1. Celestia Data Availability (DA) Node to:
+1. A \[self\] hosted Celestia Data Availability (DA) Node and Consensus App Node to submit and retrieve (verifiable encrypted) blob data.
-   - Submit and retrieve (verifiable encrypted) blob data.
+   - Easy integration with [QuickNode](https://www.quicknode.com/docs/celestia) for both nodes at one endpoint, token auth supported.
 1. (Optional) [Succinct prover network](https://docs.succinct.xyz/docs/sp1/generating-proofs/prover-network) as a provider to generate Zero-Knowledge Proofs (ZKPs) of data existing on Celestia.
    _See the [ZKP program](./zkVM/sp1/program-chacha) for details on what is proven._
    Then any HTTP1 client works to send [Celestia JSON RPC](https://docs.celestia.org/how-to-guides/submit-data#submitting-data-blobs-to-celestia) calls to the proxy: